Systematic KMTNet Planetary Anomaly Search, Paper I: OGLE-2019-BLG-1053Lb, A Buried Terrestrial Planet

 \subsection{Event Selection}

 We adopt the $\Icat < 19.0$ events as our first sample (1216 in total), where $\Icat$ is the star-catalog magnitude entry in the KMT database.
 For regions covered by the OGLE-III catalog \citep{OGLEIII}, we adopt the $\Icat$ value from the OGLE-III catalog.
 For most regions that are not covered by OGLE-III, $\Icat$ is taken as the $i^\prime$ magnitude from the catalog of \cite{DECam} derived from DECam data.
 For the small regions not covered by either catalog, $\Icat$ is derived from \texttt{DoPHOT} \citep{dophot} reductions of the KMT templates.
+For each event, the KMT end-of-year-pipeline adopts $\Icat$ as the baseline magnitude of light curves, which includes both the source flux and the blended light.
 There are two reasons for this brightness threshold.
 First, the main purpose of the current search is to develop and test the method and programming, which requires repeated computation and manual review.
 To ease the burden, it is necessary to select a small but sensitive sample.
 Second, because the signals of planetary caustics often occur on the wings of the light curves and the $I \geq 19.0$ data have large photometric uncertainties, it is difficult (but not impossible, e.g., \citealt{OB151771}) to find planetary signals from the $I \geq 19.0$ data.
 A more comprehensive approach may be to adopt all of the $I < 19.0$ data, rather than selecting only $I_{\rm cat} < 19.0$ events, but the current sample is sufficient for the main purpose of our search.
 We will discuss further improvements to our search in Section \ref{future}.

 We fit the 1216 $I_{\rm cat} < 19.0$ events with the PSPL model by a downhill\footnote{We use a function based on the Nelder-Mead simplex algorithm from the SciPy package.
 See \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin.html\#scipy.optimize.fmin}} approach using ($t_0, u_0, \te$) from the KMT website as the initial parameters.
 We then manually review the PSPL model plots and find that 219 events have either an obvious variable source, too low signal-to-noise ratios of the microlensing effects, very noisy photometry for all of the data sets, or are of non-microlensing origins (e.g., cataclysmic variables).
 We remove these events.
 For the remaining 997 events, we photometrically align the PSPL residuals of each data set to the KMTC or KMTS residuals using the two flux parameters, ($f_1, f_0$), from the PSPL fits.